Merzasphor/MWSE/docs/source/lua/event/equipped.rst

 actor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3actor`_Read-only.
+`tes3actor`_.
+Read-only.
 The actor that has equipped the item.

 item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3baseObject`_Read-only.
+`tes3baseObject`_.
+Read-only.
 The object that has been equipped.

 itemData
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3itemData`_Read-only.
+`tes3itemData`_.
+Read-only.
 The item data of item.

 reference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3reference`_Read-only. actor’s associated reference.
+`tes3reference`_.
+Read-only. actor’s associated reference.

 mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3mobileActor`_Read-only.
+`tes3mobileActor`_.
+Read-only.
 The mobile actor that has equipped the item.

 .. _`equip`: ../../lua/event/equip.html
 .. _`tes3creature`: ../../lua/type/tes3creature.html